Save the Date for the 15th Annual Iowa Governor’s Conference on LGBTQ Youth!

-Founded in 2006, the Governors Conference is the largest LGBTQ youth conference nationally.
-Over 1,000 individuals from over 100 Iowa communities attended in 2014 including Iowa students, college students, professors, educators, counselors, administrators, policy makers, parents, faith leaders, youth-serving professionals, and those who just care about the wellbeing of LGBTQ youth.
-Students from Nebraska, Missouri, Illinois, and Minnesota also attended.
+Founded in 2006, the Governor’s Conference is the largest LGBTQ youth conference nationally.
+2,000 individuals from over 100 Iowa communities attended in 2019 including students, educators, counselors, administrators, policy makers, parents, faith leaders, youth-serving professionals, and those who just care about the well-being of LGBTQ youth.
+Students from Nebraska, Missouri, Illinois, and Minnesota have also attended.

 Iowa elected and public officials who have spoken at the event in the past include former Governor Tom Vilsack, former Lt.
 Governor Sally Pederson, former Governor Chet Culver, former Lt.
 Governor Patty Judge, Congressman Leonard Boswell, Former First Lady Christie Vilsack, Former Iowa Department of Education Director Judy Jeffrey, and Former Iowa Civil Rights Commission Executive Director Beth Townsend.